Patrick-Apilukpuvadol/word_guessing/Readme.md

 - Working on adding some replayability to the game

 - Added some replayability in the game by using a Nested loop within the progam so that the user can choose to either play or end the program

+- Added additional record keeping feature to keep track of users that have won a round of the game and how many attempts that they have left.